25A0/MustacheDonkeyPants/README.md

 ## But... why?

-Here's what I use this tool for: I often share files by putting them in a folder on my server without access restriction.
+Here's what I will use this tool for: I often share files by putting them in a folder on my server without access restriction.
 But I don't want people to be able to see what else is lying around there.
 The content of that folder is not enumerable, but people could still try to guess filenames.
 Using the hash of